 It is implied that Joseph had arranged where each brother would sit.
 You can make clear the implied information.

-Alternate translation: "The brothers sat across from the man, according to how he arranged their places" the firstborn according to his birthright, and the youngest according to the firstborn according to his birthright, and the youngest according to his youth
+Alternate translation: "The brothers sat across from the man, according to how he arranged their places" the firstborn according to his birthright, and the youngest according to his worth.